perdian/perdian/README.md

 Applications, tools, utilities and sometimes just configurations that first and foremost scratch my own itches.
 Nothing fancy or extremely exciting but things that make my life a little easier.

-If you find them useful then I'm happy to provide you with a few resources or ideas.
+If you find them useful then I'm happy to provide a few resources or ideas.

 ## Projects